How to Calculate the Number of Agents Required in a Contact Centre

 Calculating Shrinkage

-What Call Centre Shrinkage is:
+What Call Centre Shrinkage Is

 According to Call Centre Helper Shrinkage is a measurement of anything that takes an agent away from their ability to take customer contacts.
-For a more in depth look at the definition, look at the article mentioned below.

-How to calculate Call Centre Shrinkage
+How to Calculate Call Centre Shrinkage

-This article should help you with How to calculate contact centre shrinkage:
+This article should help you with How to calculate contact centre shrinkage: What is Call Centre Shrinkage and How to Calculate It?

 Contributed by: drogo8